 The study analyzes how different editorial styles affect the perceived credibility of health messages among adolescents.
 It explores factors like media literacy and scientific reasoning.

-Towards Generalisable and Calibrated Audio Deepfake Detection with Self-supervised Representations
+Towards Generalisable and Calibrated Audio DeepFake Detection with Self-Supervised Representations

 Pascu, Octavian and Stan, Adriana and Oneata, Dan and Oneata, Elisabeta and Cucu, Horia